erockz11/COMP3120-Ass-2/README.md

 - `App.js`: The main file of the App.
 - `server.js`: Backend express server.
 - `get_activities.rest`: File for sending http requests to test the server api endpoints.
 Located in the `requests` folder under root.
+- `login_tests.rest`: File for sending http requests to test the login api endpoint.
+Located in the `requests` folder under root.

 # API endpoints
 - `/api/myactivities/:user`: A GET request that returns all of the users saved activities.